mattermost/docs/source/comply/compliance-export.rst

 .. note::

-   This feature will replace the existing :doc:`Compliance feature <compliance>` in a future release.
+   This feature will replace the existing :doc:`Compliance Reporting Oversight <compliance-reporting-oversight>` in a future release.
 Compliance exports to CSV will continue to be available in Mattermost Enterprise E20.

 Set Up Guide
 ------------